-For the three months and year ended December 31, 2014, the Company has recorded total share-based payment expense for restricted share awards of \$0.1 million and \$1.0 million, respectively (December 31, 2013 - \$50 thousand and \$537 thousand, respectively).
+For the year ended December 31, 2015, the Company has recorded total share-based payment expense for restricted share awards of \$180 thousand (December 31, 2014 - \$1.0 million).
 Expenses associated with restricted share awards are recorded with an offset to share capital of the Company.